Ann Brownson Award for Outstanding Service to the Museum Field

-The Ann Brownson Award is given annually to an individual who has given outstanding service to the Virginia museum community and to the Virginia Association of Museums.
+The Ann Brownson Award can be given annually to an individual who has given outstanding service to the Virginia Museum community and to the Virginia Association of Museums.
 It was established in 1999 by the Council of the Virginia Association of Museums to honor the service and accomplishments of Ann Brownson, who provided spirited and committed leadership as a member of the VAM Council from 1991-1999 and also served on the boards of many museums and cultural organizations throughout the Commonwealth.

 - Nominee must be someone who has been active in service to the museum community during three of the past five years.

 - Nominee should be someone from outside of the field with a track record of support for museums and museum issues